black-studio/black-studio-tinymce-widget/readme.txt

 * Fixed javascript issue preventing the plugin from working correctly with some browsers

 = 0.6.2 =
-* Fixed javascript issue with Wordpress Media Library inserts in HTML mode
+* Fixed javascript issue with WordPress Media Library inserts in HTML mode

 = 0.6.1 =
 * Fixed javascript issue preventing editor to show up in some cases

 = 0.6 =
-* Added support for Wordpress Media Library
+* Added support for WordPress Media Library

 = 0.5 =
 * First Beta release